 - Allow the dough to warm up for 10 minutes, then slice and bake at 350 degrees for 15-20 minutes.

-Yes, you can make it in advance and freeze it, or you can refrigerate it for up to 4 days.
+You can make this cookie dough in advance and freeze it, or you can refrigerate it for up to 4 days before baking it.

 I recommend storing these gluten free shortbread cookies in an airtight container to keep them fresh for about 5 days.